-The increase in gross profit for the first quarter of fiscal 2020 compared to the same period in fiscal 2019 was primarily the result of new store growth and an increase in comparable store sales.
-Our gross margin increased modestly for the first quarter of fiscal 2020 compared to the same period in fiscal 2019 primarily due to lower cost of sales as a percentage of sales as discussed previously.
+The increase in gross profit for the 13 and 26 weeks ended June 27, 2020 compared to the same periods in fiscal 2019 was primarily the result of new store growth and an increase in comparable store sales.
+Our gross margin increased modestly for the 13 and 26 weeks ended June 27, 2020 compared to the same period in fiscal 2019 primarily due to lower cost of sales as a percentage of sales as discussed previously.